 |Made in the USA||Yes||Yes|

-Should I Buy the Original Purple or the New Purple?
+Should I Buy the Original Purple or the Purple Hybrid?

-So, you have a tough decision ahead of you.
-Let us make it easier, here are some final notes to help you choose.
+You have a tough decision ahead of you, so let us make it easier.
+Here are some final notes to help you choose.

 We Would Recommend Buying Original if You are Looking for:

 - Great Value.
-This mattress is half the price of the newer model but offers many of the same comfort features that make these products so unique.
+This mattress is nearly half the price of the Hybrid model but offers many of the same comfort features that make these products so unique.

 - All foam feel.
-The foam base on this bed gives sleepers the foam feeling that they may be used to.
-This foam base should provide plenty of support while simultaneously helping relieve pressure in areas like the hips and shoulder.
+This bed gives sleepers the foam feeling that they may be used to, and the foam base should provide plenty of support while simultaneously helping relieve pressure in areas like the hips and shoulder.

 - An all-around fit.
-While the newer model offers multiple firmness options, this mattress is great because it fits the needs of a wider range of individuals.
-So, if you and a sleeping partner have varying sleep preferences, this might better suit what both of you are looking for because of the simplicity of its design.
+While the Hybrid offers more firmness and bounce, this mattress is great because it fits the needs of a broader range of individuals.
+So, if you and a partner have varying sleep preferences, this could better suit what both of you are looking for.

-We Would Recommend Buying New Purple if You are Looking for:
+We Would Recommend Buying Purple Hybrid if You are Looking for:

 - Further Cooling.
 Purple beds already sleep extremely cool because of the open polymer design.
 They enhanced the cooling in this model by swapping out the foam layers and replacing them with a breathable pocket coil unit to promote additional airflow through the bed.

 - Bounce.
 Folks who love bounce should enjoy the innerspring system in this product.
-It is great for repositioning and not too shabby for extracurricular nighttime activities with a sleeping partner.
+It should perform well for repositioning and extracurricular nighttime activities with a sleeping partner.

 Have you come to a decision?
-Will it be the new or classic?
-Both have their benefits, but keep in mind Purple has intended for the New model to be the superior mattress, though the Original still offers some great benefits and a more affordable price point.
+Will it be the Purple Original or its Hybrid counterpart?
+Both have their benefits, but keep in mind Purple has intended for the Hybrid model to be the superior mattress, though the Original still offers some great benefits and a more affordable price point.

 If you are still having trouble making a selection, don’t forget to check out our in-depth reviews on each of these products.